open-pioneer/trails-openlayers-base-packages/.changeset/bold-cat-walk.md

 "@open-pioneer/map": minor
 ---

-loadState is now a combined state derived from three independent channels:
+A layer's loadState is now a derived from three different channels:

 - source — the OpenLayers source state (undefined/loading/ready/error).
 - health — the result of the optional healthCheck (run once on attach).
-- metadata — the lifecycle of a layer's own capabilities request.
+- metadata — the result of a layer's own capabilities request (if any).

-- Combination follows a fixed priority: error > loading > not-loaded > loaded.
+Additionally, a new property `loadError` has been added to the layer class.